mckinley-and-rice/code-of-conduct/Coding Standard/HTML5/HTML5.md

 ### Store images in web-friendly formats

 Avoid using heavy image formats such as JPEG.
 These images load much slower and cause poor performance and slower initial paint.
 Use more web-friendly formats such as WEBP and PNG.
-For vectors such as icons, use SVGs bacause the don't pixelate and are light-weight.
+For vectors such as icons, use SVGs bacause they don't pixelate and are light-weight.

 - Convert JPEG to WEBP ➡️ [https://image.online-convert.com/convert-to-webp](https://image.online-convert.com/convert-to-webp)
 - Using WEBP in HTML ➡️ [https://css-tricks.com/using-webp-images/](https://css-tricks.com/using-webp-images/)